Rehoboth Beach Reads short story contest accepting submissions

-The deadline for entry is July 1.
-The fee to enter is $10 per entry, and each writer can submit up to three stories.
+The deadline for entries is July 1.
+The fee is $10 per entry, and each writer can submit up to three stories.
 Entries are judged on creativity, quality of writing, suitability as a beach read and fit with the theme.
-Potential entrants are encouraged to read “How to Write Winning Short Stories,” available at local bookstores and online, and look at the previous books in the series to see the kinds of stories that were selected in previous years.
+Potential entrants are encouraged to read “How to Write Winning Short Stories,” available at local bookstores and online, and look at the previous books in the “Rehoboth Beach Reads” series to see the kinds of stories that were selected in previous years.